gasp-xyz/mangata-blog/blog/_posts/2022-03-30-claim-your-crowdloan-bonuses.markdown

 excerpt: "If you have participated in the Mangata X crowdloan AND you are eligible for a bonus, you should now claim your bonus.
 The linking period will last until 13th April 2022.
 This post explains how to claim your bonus."
 ---

+READERS BEWARE: This post only applies to you if you participated in the crowdloan AND are eligible for a bonus.
+Please read every sentence of the introductory paragraph carefully.

 Pioneers,

 Ahead of the Mangata X Crowdloan we released details on the [30% DEX and 50% Community bonuses](https://blog.mangata.finance/blog/2022-02-18-mangata-x-crowdloan-bonuses/){:target="\_blank"}.
-We are now opening the linking period.
+We are now opening the linking period for these bonuses.
 The linking period will last 2 weeks: From 30th March 2022 until 13th April 2022 6am UTC.
 If you have participated in the Mangata X crowdloan AND you are eligible for a bonus, **you should now claim your bonus** if you fall under one of those categories:
 - If you are eligible for the 50% Discord community bonus
 - If you are eligible for the 30% DEX bonus AND are so only with a MOVR address